-A serial killer stalks the streets of Flint, Ohio.
+A serial killer stalks the streets of Boggslake, Ohio.
 The victims are always found in pairs, one human and one vampire.

 Simon Hawthorne has been a vampire for nearly a hundred years, and he has never seen anything like it.
 Neither have the other supernaturals he works with to keep the streets safe for both their kind and the humans.